klamont/mgmt/resume.md

 About Me
 ----------

 With 15 years of experience in high-tech work, I have developed the skills needed to lead diverse teams of engineers, while maintaining the highest standard of operational excellence.
 I drive performance by defining effective and grounded KPIs, focusing my energy primarily on efficiency, cost, and service level.
-I have strong opinions loosely held, and value a willingness to defend decisions based on data and experience.
+I have Strong Opinions, Weakly Held, and value a willingness to defend decisions based on data and experience.
 I promise to always treat people with respect, and to maintain a safe, productive atmosphere for my team.

 Experience
 ------------
 #### Akamai Technologies - 2007-Present
 * **Manager, Platform Operations (2015 - Present)**
-    * Led a team of 30 Engineers in a 24x7x365 operations environment, including Performance Management, Scheduling, Career Evaluation, and Mentoring.
+    * Lead a team of 30 Engineers in a 24x7x365 operations environment, including Performance Management, Scheduling, Career Evaluation, and Mentoring.
-    * Developed and automated reports on ticket/phone queue status.
+    * Developed and automated reporting on ticket/phone queue status.
     * Represented Platform Operations on cross-departmental teams focused on Delivery, Planning, and Performance.
 Projects included next-generation scoring algorithms, deployment of multi-factor authentication, and development of new tools (both internal and external).
     * Reorganized staffing levels within the NOCC, in order to drive cost reduction, reduce response times, and align Engineers across shifts with common responsibilities.
     * Led high-level tours of Akamai’s NOCC, and deep-dives into operational effectiveness.
 Audiences spanned school groups, industry professionals, potential and current customers, national political figures, and one king.